Getting MoRE out of Mixture of Language Model Reasoning Experts: Improves Selective QA

 \paragraph{Results}

-As shown in Table~\ref{tab:calibration}, our full \mope{} calibrator achieves the best results on all metrics including AUC, Cov@80\%, Cov@90\%, and effective reliability.
-Interestingly, the random forest calibrator without the inter-expert agreement features can be even worse than the MaxProb baseline (e.g., on AUC), which further highlights the benefit of having the inter-expert agreement as part of the calibrator design.
+Our full \mope{} calibrator wins on on all metrics (Table~\ref{tab:calibration}) including AUC, Cov@80\%, Cov@90\%, and effective reliability.
+Interestingly, the random forest calibrator without the inter-expert agreement features is worse than the MaxProb baseline (e.g., on AUC), which further highlights the benefit of having the inter-expert agreement as part of the calibrator design.